 How do you do all of this?

-Simple … first, set up your site as shown in Part Two.
-Then, configure things as described in Part Three.
-After all this is in place, you then connect all of the dots using plugins.
+Simple … first, set up your WordPress site as explained in Part 2.
+Then, configure everything as explained in Part 3.
+After all this is in place, you can then automate your content distribution with plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some examples of traffic-generation WordPress plugins that can:
+Let’s take a brief look at some examples of plugins that can help:

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/